5th INTERNATIONAL

 They have been specially chosen for this Convention because of their lively and inspiring style of teaching, and their keen interest in the future of the Work.
 Their workshops will vary in theme from balance to psychology, from voice to building a practice, and from evolution to acting.
 In fact, we aim to cover all interests.
 This unique setting will give you the opportunity to ask questions at the workshops, or if you prefer, over lunch or a cup of coffee!

-David's Profile
+Judith's Profile

-Rossella's Profile
+Sue's Profile

 Malcolm Balk